Get to know the WeedWise program, through our people!

 Q5.
 What invasive weed do you think has the greatest impact on Clackamas County?

 A5.
 This is a really tough question because different weeds impact different areas and land types in Clackamas County.
 Choosing one weed speaks volumes about what resources you value the most.
 That said if I had to choose one weed that really scares me it would be shining geranium (Geranium lucidum).
 I have personally seen a massive expansion of this weed in a very short period of time.
 It flies almost completely under the radar for even experienced weed professionals.
-Its ability to spread easily and thrive in dense shade will likely signals disaster for our forest understory plants.
-It troubles me greatly to know that I will likely witness this entire process from start to end in my lifetime.
+Its ability to spread easily and thrive in dense shade will likely signal disaster for our forest understory plants.
+It troubles me greatly to know that I will likely witness the entire process for our area from start to finish in my lifetime.

 Q6.
 What book has influenced you most?

 A6.
 A Sand County Almanac by Aldo Leopold greatly influenced me and my early career.
 The idea of a land ethic, that Leopold advocated is an absolute necessity for conservation.
 As a young ecologist, seeing how Leopold drew upon his observations as a naturalist and applied them to his ecological understanding served as a model that I have tried to emulate in understanding the natural processes around us.